LinkStackOrg/LinkStack/README.md

 <br>

 ### How to add themes
-#### How to add themes to your LittleLink Custom instance
+#### How to add themes to your LinkStack instance
-You can add your downloaded themes to your LittleLink Custom instance on the Admin Panel.
+You can add your downloaded themes to your LinkStack instance on the Admin Panel.
 Navigate to the 'Themes' tab and scroll to the bottom of the page.

 Now click on Choose file and select your downloaded theme zip file.
 Now click on 'Upload theme' and you should be able to select your uploaded theme now.